- Microsoft Teams is a complete workplace collaboration solution that's slowly making the exchange of emails obsolete

 Every time you don’t want your browser to remember your activity, browse the web privately in Incognito mode.
 Who would have thought this could also help Microsoft Teams recognizing your browser version?
 It has been repeatedly verified and proven to work.

-If your current Microsoft Teams browser version isn’t included in the official support list, then you may do one of the following:
+If your current Microsoft Teams browser version isn’t included in the official support list, go to the next solutions.

 3. Use a supported browser